Yoruba art

-The Yoruba of West Africa (Benin, Nigeria and Togo, with migrant communities in parts of Ghana and Sierra Leone) are responsible for a distinct artistic tradition in Africa, a tradition that remains vital and influential today.
+The Yoruba of West Africa (Benin, Nigeria and Togo) are responsible for a distinct artistic tradition in Africa, a tradition that remains vital and influential today.

 Much of the art of the Yoruba, including staffs, court dress, and beadwork for crowns, is associated with the royal courts.
 The courts also commissioned numerous architectural objects such as veranda posts, gates, and doors that are embellished with carvings.
 Other Yoruba art is related shrines and masking traditions.
 The Yoruba worship a large pantheon of deities, and shrines dedicated to these gods are adorned with carvings and house an array of altar figures and other ritual paraphernalia.
 Masking traditions vary regionally, and a wide range of mask types are employed in various festivals and celebrations.

 History

-In the period around 1300 CE the artists at Ife developed a refined and naturalistic sculptural tradition in terracotta, stone and copper alloy—copper, brass, and bronze— many of which appear to have been created under the patronage of King Obalufon II, the man who today is identified as the Yoruba patron deity of brass casting, weaving and regalia.
-Over the previous nine centuries, a number of Yoruba kingdoms have arisen.
-One of the first of them was Ife; Oyo was also among the first, and the Owa kingdom in the southwest kept close relations to Oyo.
-Benin began to have an aesthetic and cultural effect on Ife about the fourteenth century or before.
-Fine ivory carvings were provided by Owa artists to the Benin court, and Owa rulers modified and changed many Benin institutions and leadership insignia.
+In the period around 800CE the artists at Ife developed a refined and naturalistic sculptural tradition in terracotta, stone and copper alloy—copper, brass, and bronze— many of which appear to have been created under the patronage of King Obalufon II, the man who today is identified as the Yoruba patron deity of brass casting, weaving and regalia.

 There have been a series of Yoruba kingdoms over the past nine centuries.
-Ife was one of the earliest of these; Oyo was also early and the Owa kingdom in the southwest maintained close ties to Oyo.
-Ife also experienced the artistic and cultural influence of Benin dating back to the 14th century or earlier.
-Owa artists supplied fine ivory work to the court at Benin and Owa royalty adapted and transformed many Benin institutions and the regalia of leadership.
+The Ife Empire was the earliest of these; It had cultural influence over the Oyo, Owo, and Benin kingdoms, whose royal courts are said to have learned their art from Ife masters.
+Early art-historical and archaeological records reinforce these strong affiliations with Ife culture as far back as the 14th century.

 Yoruba kingdoms prospered until the slave trade and warfare of the nineteenth century took their toll.
 One of the effects of this devastation was the dispersal of millions of Yoruba all over the world.
 This resulted in a strong Yoruba character in the artistic, religious and social lives of Africans in the New World.